jin-wash-u/HPV-EM/README.md

   TBD

 ## Setup
   To begin, assure that you know the path to your reference fasta file, as well as the human reference genome (as needed).
-If you plan to use the pipeline on multiple files of the same name, multiple folders will be created (as shown in the Examples section).
+If you plan to use the pipeline on multiple files of the same name, multiple folders will be created.

 ## Input
   Upon running the pipeline with the -h option (or --help), the following options are presented: